Apolok99/Maze-Random-Generator-Unity/README.md

 (Images from [Arne Stenkrona](https://github.com/ArneStenkrona/MazeFun))

 - Add the frontier cells of `(x, y)` (if any) to `s`

+## Limitations
+The maze generated has some peculiar characteristics.
+1. **Outer edge wall:** The edge of the maze will never have a passage, meaning that the maze has neither exit nor entrance (the script must be modified for this).
+2. **Maze size and initial cell:** Depending on the initial cell and the size of the maze, an entire column or row may be in a wall state.
+This is because the frontier cells are at a distance of two, and if a path is generated in the row or column before the outer wall this path will never reach that row or column.
+3. **No loop paths:** The algorithm only creates short dead ends.

 ## Acknowledgements
  - [Maze Generation: Prim's Algorithm](https://weblog.jamisbuck.org/2011/1/10/maze-generation-prim-s-algorithm)